Updated on July 18, 2025

 If you or a loved one has been diagnosed with tardive dyskinesia (TD), you may be feeling overwhelmed, and you probably have a lot of questions.
-Because the condition is different for every person, your healthcare providers will be your best source of information during this journey.
+Since the condition is different for every person, your healthcare providers will be your best source of information during this journey.
 Maintaining an open and honest relationship with your providers will be key.

 Below is a list of questions you can ask at your upcoming appointment to help you better understand the next steps in treatment and management.